einrob/TS_CNN/Traffic_Sign_Classifier.md

 # Model Architecture

-I choose to start my experiments using the adapted LeNet architecture built in Udacity course as a basis.
+I chose to start my experiments using the adapted LeNet5 architecture built in Udacity course as a basis.
 I reshaped input layer and first convolutional layer so that it accepts a 32x32x3.

-As suggested by Udacity I followed the paper of Pierre Sermanent and Yann LeCun "Traffic Sign Recognition with Multi-Scale Convolutional Networks" to build a new architecture to .
+As suggested by Udacity I followed the paper of Pierre Sermanent and Yann LeCun "Traffic Sign Recognition with Multi-Scale Convolutional Networks" to build a new architecture.
 The main finding of this paper is that incorporating branched out data from Stage 1 (skipping Stage 2) into the final classifier improves the classification results.

 The paper states that the resulting accuracy using grayscale images is only slightly better than using color channel images, so I skipped this step.
 Also they added augmented data to the database to further improve accuracy, which I also had to skip. (mostly because of the lack of time).

-The spatial filter sizes are mostly equivalent to the LeNet network but are deeper.
+The spatial filter sizes are mostly equivalent to the LeNet network but they are deeper.
 I found that this is a good way to go.

 http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf